TomasPavlovicPavlo/PMI-80/README.md

 #### `CLEAR` address 0x00AB

-This subroutine clears 9 bytes wide output buffer and writes one character to the 1st position of the display.
-The character must be stored in accumulator before calling CLEAR subroutine.
-Display buffer pointer is stored on address 0x1FFC.
+This subroutine clears 9-bytes wide output buffer and writes one character to the 1st position of the display.
+The character must be stored in the accumulator before calling CLEAR subroutine.
+THe display buffer pointer is stored on address 0x1FFC.

  - **Input:**
  	- A = character to be displayed (according to the Table 1.)